 No. We only accept cheques or electronic cash transfers (EFT/ACH, Interac, PAD, etc.) for claim payments.
 Becoming a credit card merchant would significantly increase our administration fees.
 In any event, since we need the original medical receipts to be sent to us by mail, a credit card transaction would not speed up the claim processing time.

 11. Does it matter if the original medical expense is paid with the business credit card, or my personal credit cards?

 It is best not to use your business credit card to pay for personal medical expenses.
 The medical services were delivered to individuals not to a business entity.
 The individuals may pay the medical practitioner by any means at all, including their personal credit cards.

 12. I have a large claim with multiple pages.
-Can I send one lump sum cheque, or do I need to send one check for each page of claims?
+Can I send one lump sum payment, or do I need to send one payment for each page of claims?

 1. Does it cost anything to change my list of Covered Employees?

 No. You can simply send us an email or include your changes with your next claim and we will update the records at no charge.